dotnet-campus/dotnetCampus.CommandLineArgsViewer/README.md

 # dotnetCampus.CommandLineArgsViewer

-You can view all the arguments passed from shells to this tool which helps you to debug command-lines.
+This is a tool to debug command-lines that you can view all the arguments passed from shells.

 [中文](docs/zh-cn/README.md)